splunk/splunk-connect-for-syslog/docs/gettingstarted.md

 ```bash
 wget https://raw.githubusercontent.com/splunk/splunk-connect-for-syslog/master/package/etc/context-local/splunk_index.csv
 ```
 * Edit splunk_index.csv review the index configuration and revise as required for sourcertypes utilized in your environment.
+For instance, add *cisco:asa,index,netfw* to splunk_index.csv for Cisco-ASA data source.

 ## Configure sources by source IP or host name
 * This step is required even if not used